NEVADA’S ANTI-DEFICIENCY STATUTE

 If you are facing or have recently been involved in foreclosure proceedings, it is important that you speak with an attorney regarding the issues discussed above.
 Doing so will allow you to take advantage of the protections that Nevada law offers to homeowners that have suffered due to the failing housing market and the depressed economic climate.

-Mills & Mills Law Group focuses its practice in the area of family law including: divorce, custody, child support, spousal support, alimony, guardianship, adoption, termination of parental rights, and abuse and neglect proceedings.
+Mills & Anderson Law Group focuses its practice in the area of family law including: divorce, custody, child support, spousal support, alimony, guardianship, adoption, termination of parental rights, and abuse and neglect proceedings.
 We also practice in the areas of corporate consulting, contracts, business organizations and criminal law.
 If there is a specific topic you would like information on, feel free to comment on the blog or contact us directly via our “contact us” page.